-Layout Topo- Spaces graphy Road/Street/Routes Green/Natural Features Landmarks Building/ Details Land use Sherfield Road is a linear road with side roads off to housing developments of varying sizes, gradually sweeping round a bend which opens out to Bramley Green and extensive views to open countryside on the left.
+Layout Topo- graphy Spaces Road/Street/Routes Green/Natural Features Landmarks Building/ Details Land use Sherfield Road is a linear road with side roads off to housing developments of varying sizes, gradually sweeping round a bend which opens out to Bramley Green and extensive views to open countryside on the left.
 Jibbs Meadow is a small 1980s infill of mainly detached houses, a bungalow and 6 flats.
 Other small offshoots from the main road contain bungalows.
 Houses and bungalows along Sherfield Road are set back from the road.
-Longbridge Road has c.50 houses built pre-1980s looping round a The general general appearance of the area is of low density housing with generous space between houses and large front and back gardens.
+Longbridge Road has c.50 houses built pre-1980s looping round a triangular shaped island. • Sherfield Road is flat.
+The general appearance of the area is of low density housing with generous space between houses and large front and back gardens.
 Low landscaping with occasional hedgerow between the houses, generally well kept and maintained.
+Sherfield Road is the main road that runs east from Bramley Level Crossing to Sherfield on Loddon.
+This area is regarded as the centre of Bramley for amenities, as it has the Village Bakery, One Stop shop, Estate agent and a garage within a short distance of each other.
 There is a small Station car park with limited parking, limited off-road parking at the One Stop, and some on-street parking outside the shop.
 No Street lighting along the Sherfield Road although there is street lighting in the developments off the Sherfield Road.
 There are pavements on both sides, with grass verges up to the One Stop, after which the pavement is on the north side of the road as far as Bramley Green, continuing from there on the south side to Campbell Road.
 Traffic calming measures, pinch points in several places along this road and a pedestrian refuge near Farriers Close.
 Longbridge Road entrance has bungalows followed by detached and semi detached houses with dormer windows.
-As the road loops left round houses on the central triangular- shaped island there is a row of larger well spaced detached Large green spaces either side of the entrance to Bramley Lane and Longbridge Road.
+As the road loops left round houses on the central triangular- shaped island there is a row of larger well spaced detached houses in large plots.
+A path at the end of Longbridge Road leads to a small green space with a rural footpath to the cinder track and another through rough ground leading to The Smithy.
+There is plenty of off road parking.
+Large green spaces either side of the entrance to Bramley Lane and Longbridge Road.
 Grass verges align both sides of the road.
 A feature of this road is the mature trees that line the road.
 Hedges and shrubbery of varying heights border the front of most properties.
 Bramley Level Crossing and Bramley Station.
 Several older buildings are interspersed along Sherfield Road.
 Waverley cottage is a prominent building opposite the One Stop and Aspley Villa is a white detached house set in large grounds on the south side of the road.
 The Forge is a distinctive character building.
 Mainly very Low Density residential Along the main road, buildings vary from large individual detached, semi- detached houses and bungalows set back from the road in larg plots with plenty of off street parking.
 Combination of 1 and 2-storey older buildings along the main road date before 1980.
 Mostly red brick and tiled roofs Dormer windows semis and detached houses in Longbridge Road, a style not found elsewhere in Bramley.